 Useful info for Cones and Canyons route

 - Road conditions: The first 60 km out of Cotahuasi is a perfect tarmac road.
 Thereafter, the road becomes a reasonable dirt road with some sections of loose rocks and washboard until you reach AR-106 road.
 The descent down to the Valle de los volcanos is a new tarmac road.
 From Chachas until 10 km before Caylloma 95% of the dirt roads are of good quality.
 The last 200 km from Caylloma to Arequipa contains a lot of washboard roads.
-We can recommend to take the parallel (old) dirt roads where available.
+We can recommend taking the parallel (old) dirt roads where available.
 They are working on road improvements in this region and road conditions might change in the future.
 But as of October 2019, only a 10 km section after Sibayo and a 30 km stretch up to Patahuasi are tarmac.

-- Food: there are well stocked shops in Andagua, Chachas and Caylloma.
+- Food: there are well-stocked shops in Andagua, Chachas, and Caylloma.

 - Water: water is readily available on most part of the route, with an exception of the climb from Chachas to an altitude of 4700m, and the section between Patahuasi and Arequipa.

-- Money: You can withdraw money with VISA or mastercard in Cotahuasi at the shop next to the police station (Multired sign).
+- Money: You can withdraw money with VISA or MasterCard in Cotahuasi at the shop next to the police station (Multired sign).
 You can exchange dollars in Caylloma for a reasonable exchange rate at one of the shops at the plaza.